How to start a career in music

 Again, according the the Australian Government's job outlook service, on average, full-time music professionals make just over $90,000 a year.
 Of course, your salary is largely based on the specific role you pursue in the industry and how determined you are to establish a successful career.

 It's also important to note most jobs in the industry are casual, part-time or contractual.
 The music industry is at the heart of the gig economy and because of this, many music professionals combine a day job doing something like teaching music with working at night and on the weekends performing.
-In fact, we recently spoke to musician and TAFE Queensland music teacher, Toby Loveland, who does exactly this.

 As a performance musician, singer, composer or producer with an entrepreneurial mindset, social media and the internet could also be the key to unlocking a successful career in music.
 Rolling Stone magazine noted recently how the video sharing app TikTok has taken over the music industry and has been the catalyst for the success of some of today's biggest pop artists, both in terms of reach and capital.